ubuntu-robotics/turtlebot3c-ubuntu-core/README.md

 # turtlebot3c-ubuntu-core
 Turtlebot3c Ubuntu Core image

-The image will contain the TurtleBot3c snaps:
+The image contains the TurtleBot3c snaps:
 - [turtlebot3c-bringup](https://snapcraft.io/turtlebot3c-bringup)
 - [turtlebot3c-nav](https://snapcraft.io/turtlebot3c-nav)
 - [turtlebot3c-teleop](https://snapcraft.io/turtlebot3c-teleop)

-The image will create a Hotspot called `turtlebot3c` with the password `turtlebot3c`.
+The image creates a Hotspot called `turtlebot3c` with the password `turtlebot3c`.

-Once connected to the hotspot, the robot will be available at `turtelbot3c.local`
+Once connected to the hotspot, the robot is available on the network as `turtelbot3c.local`.

-All the ROS topics are available on the `ROS_MASTER_URI`:
+Mind that you need avahi installed on your remote machine, see e.g. `snap install avahi`.

+Remember to set up the `ROS_MASTER_URI` to point to the robot:

 ```
 ROS_MASTER_URI=http://turtelbot3c.local:11311/